QUICK LINKS | Behavioral Health Services | ACT Team | ChAMPS

 In 2004, four organizations merged together to become the Catholic Charities of today—the Spanish Catholic Center, the Lt.
 Joseph P. Kennedy Institute, Catholic Charities and Anchor Mental Health.

 There are many causes of poverty, but none is more debilitating than mental illness.
-Having recently celebrated 50 years of service in the Washington-metropolitan region, Anchor Mental Health has been a source of hope and long-term help to thousands of people who want to live and cope with their mental illness.
+Catholic Charities' Behavioral Health Services has been a source of hope and long-term help to thousands of people who want to live and cope with their mental illness.

 Based in Northeast Washington, our Behavioral Health Services helps adults with mental illness by providing therapeutic assistance in the form of medication, and by making available the needed services to help them live independent lives.
 Monsignor John G. Kuhn founded Anchor Mental Health in 1958 as a drop-in social club for people struggling with mental illness.
 Since that time, it has grown to meet the increasing need for mental health services in the community.
 Today, Catholic Charities' Behavioral Health Services is a full-service community mental health center, which served more than 1,500 adults of all races, religions and ethnic backgrounds with the common need of help for mental illness.

 Return to Adult and Family Home | Return to Get Help Home | Return to Employment and Education

 Volver a la página inicial de Adultos y familias | Volver a la página inicial de Obtenga ayuda | Volver a la página Empleo y educación